 - Neuraminidase inhibitors

-The above list can be found at Title 21 of the CFR, Part 530.41.
+The above list can be found in Section 530.41 of Title 21 of the Code of Federal Regulations (Drugs prohibited for extra-label use in animals, 2017).
 Currently, no approved drugs are prohibited from extra-label uses in companion animals.

-Judicious Use of Medically Important Antimicrobial Drugs and Extra-Label Drug Use in Food-Producing Animals
+Judicious Use of Medically Important Antimicrobials and Extra-Label Drug Use in Food-Producing Animals

-- Limit medically important antimicrobial drugs to uses that are necessary for assuring animal health (in other words, therapeutic uses to treat, control, or prevent specific diseases); and
+- Limit medically important antimicrobials to uses that are necessary for assuring animal health (in other words, therapeutic uses to treat, control, or prevent specific diseases); and

-- Limit medically important antimicrobial drugs to uses that include veterinary oversight or consultation.
+- Limit medically important antimicrobials to uses that include veterinary oversight or consultation.

-(The term “medically important antimicrobial drugs” generally refers to antimicrobial drugs that are important for therapeutic uses in people.)
+(The term “medically important antimicrobials” generally refers to antimicrobials that are important for therapeutic uses in people.)

-Keep in mind that using a medically important antimicrobial drug that’s approved for a therapeutic use in food-producing animals (to treat bovine respiratory disease, for example) in an extra-label manner for a production purpose (to increase rate of weight gain, for example) goes against FDA’s judicious use principles.
-It also goes against FDA’s requirements for extra-label drug use in animals in two ways.
-First, the requirements limit extra-label drug use to situations where an animal’s health is threatened or the animal may suffer or die without treatment.
-Increased rate of weight gain (or any production claim) is not such a situation.
-Second, the requirements state that for extra-label drug use in food-producing animals, you must carefully diagnose and evaluate the condition for which you are prescribing the drug.
+Let's say a medically important antimicrobial is approved for a therapeutic use in food-producing animals, such as to treat bovine respiratory disease in cattle.
+Prescribing this drug in an extra-label manner for a production purpose, such as to increase rate of weight gain in cattle, goes against FDA’s judicious use principles.
+It also doesn't comply with FDA’s requirements for extra-label drug use in animals.
+These requirements state that for extra-label drug use in food-producing animals, you must carefully diagnose and evaluate the condition for which you are prescribing the drug.
 This means you must diagnose a medical condition and any drug you prescribe in an extra-label manner must be for a therapeutic use, which wouldn’t include increased rate of weight gain (or any production claim).

 The Animal Medicinal Drug Use Clarification Act of 1994 added provisions to the Federal Food, Drug, and Cosmetic Act legalizing the extra-label use of approved human and animal drugs in animals under certain conditions.
 You can ensure proper extra-label use by complying with FDA’s requirements and by understanding what’s allowed and what’s not under the law.

-For more information, please call FDA’s Center for Veterinary Medicine at 240-276-9300, or send an email to AskCVM@fda.hhs.gov.
+For more information, please call FDA’s Center for Veterinary Medicine at 240-402-7002, or email AskCVM@fda.hhs.gov.